 And a barbecue really isn’t a barbecue without a creamy coleslaw.

 But oftentimes, guests resort to bringing store-bought coleslaw.

 Now don’t get me wrong, I appreciate their efforts.
+I really do.

 It instantly turns into a slight gag reaction as I get images of that green mushy coleslaw in a plastic container.